cpilipis/raylib_web_husk/README.md

 Raylib is written by Ramon Santamaria, and is distributed as is.
 It is not included with this github repository.

 this husk on it's own isn't everything you need.
+It doesn't include tools, and it also doesn't include any libraries.
 To build this project, you need the following:

 - The Emscripten and/or GCC toolchain
 - A copy of raylib for your desired build targets